alaa/docker_etl/README.md

 # docker_etl
-Transport all DockerHub images to Private Docker Registry
+Transport your DockerHub images to Private Docker Registry